unisse-courses/node-ajax-starter/FOLLOWME.md

     ```
 3. We now ask ourselves, what do we do when the request is successful?
 Try calling `console.log(data)` in the success function (and then check the console of the browser!)
 4. You should have seen an array of objects, which is actually the `students` array sent by the server!
 5. We want to display the data in a list.
-However, we need to loop through the data first.
+However, we need to loop through the data first. **Make sure to insert this in the success callback function.**
     ```JavaScript
     data.forEach(function(item, index) {
        // place DOM creation here!